1npo/frigate/docs/rulebook.md

 ### Shop

-At the end of every 5 hands, the game pauses and the shop opens.
-The shop shows 2 random perks of each type, 5 random dice for purchase, and all scorecard categories available for purchase or upgrade.
+After every 5 hands, the game pauses and a shop appears with the following items for purchase:

+- 5 random perk cards
+- 5 random dice
+- Available scorecard categories
+- Available scorecard upgrades

 The shop can be re-stocked with a new set of random items for a cost.
 You can buy any or all the items in the shop, if you have enough money and enough space in your inventory and collection.
 You can also choose to close the shop without spending any money.
-Once you close the shop, it won't be available again until it opens in another 5 hands.
+Once you close the shop, it won't be available until it opens again in another 5 hands.

 ## Gameplay

 A run of Frigate consists of 15 rounds, with a variable number of hands in each round.
 You keep playing hands until you've either played every category of hand on your scorecard, or your round score matches or exceeds the round's score target -- whichever comes first.
-You win the round if your score meets or exceeds the score target.
-You lose the run if your score is less than the score target after playing every hand on your scorecard.
-Win the run by winning 15 rounds.
+If your score meets or exceeds the score target, you win the round.
+If your score is less than the score target after playing every hand on your scorecard, you lose the round and the run.
+Win the run by winning all 15 rounds.

 ### Game Board

-There are 7 areas of the game board:
+There are 8 areas of the game board:

-- **Run, Round, Hand, and Wallet Details** - Shows the current numbers and scores
+- **Details** - Shows the current Run, Round, Hand, and Wallet numbers & scores
-- **Scorecard** - All available categories with their details and score boxes
+- **Scorecard** - All available categories and their attributes
-- **Perk inventory** - All owned perks that are available to use
+- **Perk card inventory** - Ordered arrangement of all perk cards that are available to use
-  - Size of perk inventory is limited, but can be increased by using certain perks
-- **Perk queue** - One-time perks are placed here to be used (and then destroyed) when the hand is played
-- **Dice collection** - Pool of all dice that are available to use for rolling hands
+- **Dice collection** - Drawer of all dice that are available to use for rolling hands
-  - Size of collection is unlimited, is increased whenever new dice are added
 - **Throwing tray** - Dice being rolled for a hand are stored and rolled here
 - **Dice queue** - Rolled dice are arranged in this queue to be played as a hand
+- **Control panel** - Contains the buttons that:
+  - (Re-)roll your dice
+  - Play your hand
+  - Use a perk card
+  - Sell a perk card
+  - Show your dice collection
+  - Show the game documentation
+  - Open the menu

 ### Playing Hands